 Other things happen around this time too – like pointing and gesturing.

-How many words is a one-year-old supposed to say?
+How many words should a 12-month say?

 By the time they’re one, one or two words – maybe more – are pretty likely.